 All personal investments of Lale Zuber wholly remained in Montenegro.

-In the year 2004 Montenegro passed the law of restitution and compensation.
+In 2004 Montenegro passed the law of restitution, then modified in 2007

-The application for restitution was promptly made by the Zubers according to the law in reference to all properties located in the municipalities of Kotor, Budva, Cetinje and Ulcinj.
+The application for restitution was promptly made by the Zubers according to the law for all properties located in the municipalities of Kotor, Budva, Cetinje and Ulcinj.

 Before their expropriation the properties belonged to the enterprises of Lale N. Zuber, namely to Zetska Shipping Company (71,64% shares) and to the Srpsko-Albanska Bank (98,56% shares), or to Anastasija Gregovic.

-In reference to the restitution process the heirs of Lale Zuber and Anastasija Gregovic are assisted by lawyers Marika Novakovic and Igor Stijovic of Podgorica, Montenegro.
+In the restitution process the Zuber Gregovic are assisted by lawyer Marika Novakovic of Podgorica, Montenegro.